-- Strict and compliant evictions: No one ever wants to have to evict a tenant—but in situations when a tenant needs to be evicted, our team is knowledgeable about all local and state tenant/landlord laws.
-We will handle the entire eviction process smoothly and easily, and landlords even have the option to benefit from our Eviction Protection Program.
+- Strict and compliant evictions: No one ever wants to evict a tenant—but our team is knowledgeable about all local and state tenant/landlord laws when a tenant needs to be evicted.
+We will handle the entire eviction process smoothly and easily, and landlords can benefit from our Eviction Protection Program.

 Ready to learn more about how property management can help resolve difficult situations with tenants?
-Reach out any time to find out how our team at Real Property Management Campanas can help.
+Reach out any time to find out how our Real Property Management Lonestar team can help.